Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Introduction

 \section{Introduction}

 In longitudinal observational studies, the causal effect of a time-varying treatment is typically defined based on the mean potential outcome.
 However, in health sciences research, outcomes often exhibit heavy tails or skewness.
-In such cases, the quantiles (median, upper, or lower quartiles) of these outcomes may provide a more meaningful summary measure than the mean.
-For example, HIV viral load, a primary outcome in many HIV/AIDS studies, is known to have an asymmetric distribution \citep{wu2002study}.
-Consequently, the median HIV viral load is often considered a more representative measure of the population center.
-In other scenarios, the tail of the outcome distribution proves useful for medical decision-making, especially when the treatment is designed to target extreme values.
-Our data application in Section \ref{sec:examples} aims to assess the effect of antihypertensives on blood pressure among patients who developed severe inpatient hypertension \citep{ghazi2022severe}.
-In this context, the causal effects defined on the upper quantiles of the blood pressure distribution are directly relevant for safety considerations, whereas the typical average causal effect defined on the mean potential outcome does not adequately capture shifts in the extremes.
+In such cases, the quantiles of these outcomes can provide a more meaningful summary measure.
+For example, the tail of the outcome distribution is useful for medical decision-making, when we assess the effect of antihypertensives on blood pressure among patients who developed severe inpatient hypertension \citep{ghazi2022severe}.
+In this context, the causal effects defined on the upper quantiles of the blood pressure distribution are relevant for safety considerations, whereas the average causal effect defined on the mean potential outcome does not adequately capture shifts in the extremes.